Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 9
-The 3 Level 9 Monsters have 2700 ATK, and serve as powerful removal, interrupts and sacrifices for Ritual Summons.
+The 3 Lv9 Monsters have 2700 ATK, and serve as powerful removal, interrupts and sacrifices for Ritual Summons.

 They share the following effects: